This post may contain affiliate links.

 12. Free Exercise Equipment

-When you’re done with them run up the steps to The Lookout or cook yourself some breakfast on the free gas barbecues.
+When you’re done with them, run up the steps to The Lookout or cook yourself some breakfast on the free gas barbecues.

-13. Cycle Trails
+13. Free Cycle Trails

 As I said earlier, we go everywhere by bike.
 If you bring your bike with you explore by pedal power.
 If you have to hire a bike locally it won’t count as free.

 We particularly enjoy cycling out to The Mowbray Valley and Spring Creek.
 This is where you need to go for The Bump Track too.

-14. Enjoy Local Wildlife
+14. See Local Wildlife for Free

 Noisy rainbow lorikeets and cockatoos flock in huge numbers at the right time of year and at sunset every night the fruit bats take to the skies.

 There are crocodiles around but you’ll be very lucky to see one.
 I’ve only seen them swimming up the inlet and only once off Four Mile Beach.
 It’s a rare sighting.

 We often see them at night climbing our windows.
 These small green guys like the one above, we spot during the day hanging out in our garden.

 So there you go, a bunch of free stuff to do in Port Douglas.
 Come visit, but try and spend some money while you’re here, we’ve been hard hit by the global tourism shut down and we need you to spend to keep businesses open.
 Enjoy Port Douglas.